triangledirt/obj/README.md

 ## infer from set to set

 These 14 functions return inference properties of the set of objects alib is managing at this time.
+Call them once you've alib_observe()d at least one object.

     double alib_frequencyi(aobj_t indicator, aobj_t target, long type);
     double alib_frequencyt(aobj_t indicator, aobj_t target, long type);